 BSc Mech Eng, MCom Advanced Finance, PhD Engineering, MIEAust, GAICD

-Anthony Sive is the founder and CEO of Canrock Advisory.
+Anthony Sive is the founder of Canrock Advisory.
 He has more than 30 years of experience in strategic planning and operational management.
 With a strong combination of transformational and transactional skills, Anthony has achieved considerable success in improving company performance and value.
 These companies include Australia’s largest privately owned steel distributor, ASX100 industrials, an entrepreneurial publisher and a privately owned mining equipment manufacturer.
 Anthony has a passion for understanding the forces that shape industry competition and for the pragmatic execution of consequent strategies that have resulted in a step-change in company performance.

 Anthony holds a Bachelor of Science in Mechanical Engineering from the University of the Witwatersrand, a Master of Commerce in Advanced Finance from the University of New South Wales and a doctorate in multi-phase fluid dynamics from the University of Cape Town.
 He is a Chartered Professional Engineer, a Graduate of the Australian Institute of Company Directors, a member of the Australian Institute of Energy and was the inaugural recipient of the Helmut Saurmann Medal from the Hydraulic Conveying Association of South Africa for outstanding contribution to the advancement of knowledge.